 The Department utilizes the EQRO to validate the MCOs and DOs administration of the PIPs following the CMS EQRO protocols.
+PIPs that achieve statistically significant improvement in outcomes may be eligible for earned incentives throughout the duration of the contract.

-Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives • Objective 5.1 - Maintain MCO and DO performance improvemen nt projects that are validated and align with DHHS goals and objectives.
+Quality Measure Statewide Performance Baseline Statewide Performance Target for Objective (year) Goal 5: Maintain Quality Performance Improvement Initiatives.
+Objective 5.1 - Maintain MCO and DO performance improvemen nt projects that are validated and align with DHHS goals and objectives.
 MCO Quality Measures Percentage of MCO PIPs that are validated by the EQRO and 100% 100% align with DHHS goals and objectives.
-(SFY 2021) (SFY 2025) DO Quality Measures Percentage of DO PIP that is validated by the EQRO and align TBD 100% with DHHS goals and objectives.
-(SFY 2025)
+(SFY 2023) (SFY 2026) DO Quality Measures Percentage of DO PIP that is validated by the EQRO and align TBD 100% with DHHS goals and objectives.
+(SFY 2026)